SoftwareAG/c8y-docs/src/documents/guides/web/introduction.html.md

 * Configure the application manifest.
 * Create the application in your tenant.
 * Configure the plugin manifest.
-* Implement the pluginâ€™s initialization function to add a menu item and associate it with a view template.
+* Implement the plugin’s initialization function to add a menu item and associate it with a view template.
 * Implement the controller to provide data for the view template (a simple text in this case).
 * Add the view template to display the data.
 * Test the application.